How much of Colombia is it possible to backpack around? One website mentions a tonne of "no-go" zones.

 Amanda, I'm a UK citizen and have been living in Colombia for a long time now.
 The truth, I think, falls somewhere in between those that will tell you Colombia is completely safe and those that tell you to avoid it.
 If you visit the tourist zones getting kidnapped is almost unheard of, and if you're careful (as you should be in any foreign country) you should be absolutely fine.

 There ARE places you shouldn't go, but your question doesn't suggest to me that you're planning on going to any of these places.
 Going over land to Venezuala or Ecuador are well-worn routes, just book with a reliable company that comes recommended.
 No-one can guarantee your safety, but I think you're unlikely to encounter any problems greater than petty theft, but if you're sensible, avoiding that isn't so hard either.

-www.seecolombia.travel/blog about 8 years ago
+www.seecolombia.travel/blog over 8 years ago

 I spent one month in March and it was one of the highlights of my travels.

 There is so much to see in Colombia that you will probably only have time for the tourist destinations.
 Traveling overland in Colombia is safe.
 It is common for police to stop the buses to do drug searches.
 I crossed into Colombia from Ecuador and the route to Popayan should only be done during the day.
 After dark it is known that the buses stopped by bandits.
 You can make it in one day if you leave very early from Popayan to Otavalo, Ecuador.
-I didn't go to Venezuela because it was too dangerous to do the overland border crossing. about 8 years agoAnswered by Sharon via WorldNomads.com
+I didn't go to Venezuela because it was too dangerous to do the overland border crossing. over 8 years agoAnswered by Sharon via WorldNomads.com